Instructions for Application Materials

 Ph.D. or Sc.D. transcript

 The Ph.D. or Sc.D. transcript must be in English and include all graduate courses and grades received as well as the date of the Ph.D. or Sc.D. degree, if completed.
 If all requirements for the Ph.D. or Sc.D. degree have been completed but the degree and degree date are not reflected on the transcript, an official letter from the graduate dean confirming that all requirements for the Ph.D. or Sc.D. have been met must be uploaded together with the transcript as one document.

 Unofficial transcripts are accepted and encouraged; however, an official transcript will be required if selected for an award.
-If your institution does not issue transcripts or does not require coursework for the degree, please contact ARLDPF@nas.edu for further instructions.
+Applicants who hold a degree from a non-U.S. institution that does not require coursework or issue transcripts must upload proof of their degree accompanied by an official letter from their institution including the following information:

 Letters of Recommendation